richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

      ```

      ![image](https://github.com/user-attachments/assets/cf71e1c6-c02a-4cb6-9dbe-80d05a0af8ae)

-4. Lorem Ipsum
-   1. Press Win + X and choose System.
-   2. Click on Advanced system settings.
-   3. In the System Properties window that appears, click on Environment Variables.
-   4. In the Environment Variables window, under System variables, find and select the Path variable, then click on Edit.
-   5. In the Edit Environment Variable window, find the entry for JDK 22 and replace it with %JAVA_HOME%\bin.
-   6. Click OK in all windows to apply the changes.

-7. **Choose your project SDK in IntelliJ IDEA**:
-   - Open IntelliJ IDEA.
-   - Go to `File -> Project Structure -> Project`.
-   - In the Project SDK dropdown, select the JDK 11.
-If it's not listed, click on `New -> JDK` and navigate to the location where you installed JDK 11.
-   - Click `OK` to apply the changes.

 8. **Install Maven and add it to your PATH**:
    1. Download Maven: You can download Maven from the official Apache Maven website.
 Choose the binary zip archive (apache-maven-3.x.x-bin.zip).